tl2622/Simulated-data/README.md

 # Simulated-data
-It contains simulated data for the group project
+It contains simulated data for M3R